Projection Screen Calculator

 Calculate Projection Screen Dimensions for Your Space

 Our projection screen calculator helps you determine the optimal screen size based on your room dimensions, seating distance, and projector capabilities.
 Enter your diagonal screen size and aspect ratio to instantly calculate the exact width and height needed for your installation.
+Before sizing the screen, use the projector throw calculator to confirm your projector can reach the target diagonal from its mounting position.

 Choosing the right projection screen size is crucial for an immersive viewing experience.
 Too small and viewers strain to see details; too large and the image quality suffers or viewers sit uncomfortably close.
+Use our viewing distance calculator to find the recommended seating range once you have settled on a screen diagonal.
+For a visual comparison between your chosen screen and other sizes, our screen size comparison tool lets you see them rendered to scale.

 Projection Screen Size Guidelines